18th -19th June 2026

 How to start & strengthen the implementation of your operational (digital) excellence program!

-• The last practical action is how to decide for digital systems and become a smart factory.
+• Practical strategies for selecting and implementing digital systems to become a smart factory.

 Salvatore Impellizzeri, Global Director Manufacturing Innovation and Capability Work, Procter & Gamble